 During the gunfight at the foundry in the Option C final mission, Trevor goes silent on the radio for a few minutes.
 Michael becomes genuinely distressed when he believes that Trevor might be dead, and is relieved when he finds Trevor is still alive.
 This scene is even more touching when you realize that just a few minutes earlier the two men were pointing guns at each other and shouting insults.
 Despite everything bad that happened between them near the end of the game, deep down they still considered each other friends.

 Franklin helping out Tonya to keep her drugged out boyfriend JB from losing his job.
-Franklin helps her out multiple times, despite not getting paid and frequently insults by Tonya out of respect for the women Tonya used to be before drugs took over her life.
+He helps her out multiple times, even though he is not getting paid and is frequently insulted by Tonya.
+Franklin does it out of respect for the woman Tonya used to be before drugs took over her life.
 After completing all the jobs, Tonya will actually recommend Franklin to buy the Tow Company itself.

 Franklin's friends in general are pretty hard to put up with.
 But Tonya will leave some really nice comments on her Lifeinvader page about Franklin after he helps her.
 She says that even if he's forgotten about the hood, he's still got her back.

 The majority of the random events are full of this if you choose the helpful options.
 One example that's fairly easy to get has a construction worker getting caught in an accident, damaging the tanker truck he's in and leaving it threatening to explode while he's trapped inside.
 You can just leave him to his fate or you can work to free him.
 If you do, after the two of you clear the blast area, he repeatedly thanks you for saving his life.
 It's little surprisingly warm and fuzzy moments like that where you can show that even though your characters are criminals, they aren't monsters.